Jonathan Wells Iconoclast and Molecular and Cell Biologist

 Zombie Science

-Now, in Zombie Science, Wells asks a simple question: If the icons of evolution were just innocent textbook errors, why do so many of them still persist?
+In his follow-up book Zombie Science (2017), Wells asked a simple but provocative question: If the icons of evolution were innocent textbook errors, why have so many of them persisted?
 Science has enriched our lives and led to countless discoveries.
-But now, Wells argues, it’s being corrupted.
+But now, Wells argued, it’s being corrupted.
 Empirical science is devolving into zombie science, shuffling along unfazed by opposing evidence.
 Discredited icons of evolution rise from the dead while more icons — equally bogus — join their ranks.
 Like a B horror movie, they just keep coming!
 Zombies are make believe, but zombie science is real — and it threatens not just science, but our whole culture.
 Is there a solution?
-Wells is sure of it, and points the way.
+Wells was sure of it, and pointed the way.

 Buy Now